Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Methodology

-We utilized the finite difference tight-binding model for the device Hamiltonian with first nearest neighbor interaction \cite{EEST}.
-The device consists of $N$ lattice points in the direction of transport ($\hat{z}$), which includes the channel/insulator region (N-4 points), with one layer from both the ferromagnetic layers (2 points), and one layer representing the interaction between the ferromagnetic and insulator interface for both the ferromagnetic layers (2 points).
-Both ferromagnetic contacts have been described using the Stoner model of ferromagnetism with ferromagnetic exchange energy ($\delta$) \cite{STT}, effective mass ($m_{FM}^*$), and Fermi energy ($E_f$).
-To facilitate numerical implementation, we rewrite Eq.\ref{eq:SecQ} using the notation adopted in \cite{NEGF}.
-In this notation, the Hamiltonian ($H_0$) is represented as a block matrix of size $N \times N$, where each block has dimensions of $P \times P$.
-Here, $P = 2LM$, with $L$ and $M$ denoting the number of points along the $\hat{x}$ and $\hat{y}$ directions, respectively.
-Additionally, a factor of 2 is included to accommodate the spin degree of freedom.
+To establish the spatio-eigen NEGF formalism, we utilize a finite difference discretized tight-binding model for the device Hamiltonian with first nearest neighbor interaction \cite{SC1,SC2,LLG1,NLLG,EEST}.
+The device consists of $N$ lattice or discrete points along the transport direction ($\hat{z}$).
+This includes the channel/insulator region, represented by (N-4) points, along with one layer from each of the FM regions (2 points), and one layer at the interface between the ferromagnet and the insulator for both FM layers (2 points)\cite{QTransport}.
+The first nearest neighbor interaction allows the inclusion of a minimum of one layer from each FM region (2 points) in the device Hamiltonian\cite{QTransport}.
+However, in the case of higher-order nearest-neighbor interaction, an additional number of layers of ferromagnets are required.
+We describe the FM contacts using the Stoner model of ferromagnetism with FM exchange energy ($\delta$), effective mass ($m_{FM}^*$), and Fermi energy ($E_f$)\cite{SC1,SC2,LLG1,Qt_um_2022}, and insulating barrier (MgO) having a barrier ($U_B$) above the Fermi-energy and effective mass ($m_{c}^*$)\cite{STT,NS_2,Qt_um_2022}.\\ We have adopted the band description of the FM-MgO-FM system as presented in Ref. \cite{NS_2,Qt_um_2022}.
+To facilitate numerical implementation, we rewrite Eq.~\ref{eq:SecQ} using the notation adopted in Ref.~\cite{NEGF}.
+Along with that, in this notation, the $H_0$ part of the Hamiltonian is an $N \times N$ block matrix, expressed as

-Here, $H^{FM}_B$ and $H^{FM}_T$ are onsite energy matrices in the transverse directions ($\hat{x}$ and $\hat{y}$) for the ferromagnetic bottom and top contacts, respectively, and can be written as:
+where, each block has dimensions $P \times P$.
+Here, $P = 2LM$, where, $L$ and $M$ denote the number of points along the $\hat{x}$ and $\hat{y}$ directions, respectively.
+The factor of 2 accounts for the spin degrees of freedom.
+The matrix $H^{\text{FM}}_{B/T}$ represents the onsite energy matrix for the FM bottom/top contact, with $\hat{z}$ as the transport direction and $\hat{x}$ \& $\hat{y}$ as the transverse direction.
+It can be written as